 Are you planning a permanent move to India?
 Enticed by the rich cultural history, or perhaps the delicious cuisine?
 We don’t blame you.

-But India is more than just a holiday destination.
-With one of the fastest growing economies in the world, more and more people are choosing to move to India to pursue their career whilst making the most of what this huge country has to offer.
+With one of the fastest growing economies in the world, more and more people are choosing to move to India to pursue a career or enjoy retirement, whilst making the most of what this huge country has to offer.

 Read on to find out how to do it.

-There are 3 types of bank account you can open as an NRI, PIO or OCI:
+There are three types of bank account you can open as an NRI, PIO or OCI²:

 And if your account bears interest, this will be exempt from Indian tax.